fsilva7456/fastapi-openai-template/README.md

 2. Modify `app/schemas/response.py` to change response structure
 3. Add new endpoints in `app/main.py`
 4. Add new services in `app/services/`

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first.

 ## License